4 reasons why your website may not get you the sales you want

 Copyhacker Joanna Wiebe found that to inspire trust, your copy needs to tell visitors six things — in this order:

-- What do you do?
+What do you do?

-- Why should I care?
+Why should I care?

-- Do others like me care?
+Do others like me care?

-- Can you really do what you say?
+Can you really do what you say?

-- Why should I believe you?
+Why should I believe you?
 (Will you make my life better?
 Am I safe with you?)

-If I believe you, now what?
+If I believe you, then what?